adobe/ride/README.md

 When a service REST API comes online, to test it with Adobe Ride, the Core will need to be extended to a service-library.
 This is done to handle workflows and data specific to that API/Service.

 ### SharedResources
 Shared resource is a term used to describe a set of resources you create for your Ride extension project (just like any other resource in a javaproject), but specifically json schema for data modeling and generation, and config files for use in endpoint targeting and testuser management.
-Ideally, your shared-resources resources lives in separate and centralized source repo outside of your extension project, built as a jar, and then used as a dependency for your project (explained in the usage docs).
+Ideally, your shared-resources resources lives in a separate and centralized source repo outside of your extension project, built as a jar, and then used as a dependency for your project (explained in the usage docs).
 This is so that if, as is common, you are working in an environment creating multiple webservices/API, there can be one set of resources that can be used by multiple extensions for an easy end to end testing.
 However, it is just as valid to put these resources in the resources directory of your java project (src/main/resources).

 ### Reporting
 Ride relies on TestNG and log4j for the bulk of reporting.
 However, the use of ReportNG is a work in progress.